Alex-Linhares/FARGonautica/README.md

 Please see [Mitchell](http://web.cecs.pdx.edu/~mm/)'s [Copycat page](http://web.cecs.pdx.edu/~mm/how-to-get-copycat.html).
 Scott Boland's re-implementation in Java is 404'ing at The University of Queensland, but it is available [here in this repo](/Software/Copycat/Scott-Boland-implementation%20in%20JAVA/JavaCopycat.zip) and in [archive.org](https://archive.org/details/JavaCopycat).

-Publications regarding Copycat:
+Selected publications regarding Copycat:
  - FCCA (see above)
  - [**Mitchell, M. (1992) Analogy-Making as Perception.
 MIT Press.**](http://web.cecs.pdx.edu/~mm/books.html)
- - Physica D
+ - Mitchell, M. and Hofstadter, D. R. (1990).
+[The emergence of understanding in a computer model of concepts and analogy-making](/Literature/Copycat-Mitchell.and.Hofstadter-1990-Physica%20D%20Nonlinear%20Phenomena.pdf).
+Physica D, 42, 322--334, https://doi.org/10.1016/0167-2789(90)90086-5.
- - Jetai
+ - Chalmers, French, and Hofstadter (1992) [High-level perception, representation, and analogy: a critique of artificial intelligence methodology](/Literature/Foundations-Chalmers.French.and.Hofstadter-1992-Journal%20of%20Experimental%20and%20Theoretical%20Artificial%20Intelligence.pdf), Journal of Experimental and Theoretical Artificial Intelligence 4  185--211.

 Undergraduate exercises: